 So if we want to know which function is being “used” in a given situation, we need to ask:

-1) Are the relationships observed between objects/events immanent (each one “is what it is”), or are they transcendent (patterns that can be abstracted from one situation to give meaning to another)?
+1) Are the relationships observed between objects/events tangible (each one “is what it is”), or are they intangible (patterns that can be abstracted from one situation to give meaning to another)?

 2) Are the relationships being assessed in a fashion impersonal (how things work), or personal (how they affect self and/or others)?